filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 ```

 ## Example 5: Delete repository
-Get the project from the following git repository link:

 ### Solution
-For deleting local repo use this command in terminal:
+- **For deleting and getting status of local repo** use this commands in terminal:
 ```
    git status
    rm -fr .git